 For most lessons, pupils are taught in groups independent of their Tutor Groups.
 These groups are assigned a letter: N, E, L, S, T, H, M, W and G – from the name of our school and town.
 Pupils will stay in these groups for English, Science, French, Geography, History and RE.

 Seven of these groups are parallel, of about 29 pupils, but do not contain the full range of ability.
 The other two groups provide specific help for pupils with difficulties in learning: one is a small group of pupils and addresses their particular problems in learning, and the other is a group of 18-20 pupils who have not found schooling easy at the primary stage and who are on a fast track programme to make compensatory progress.
 (The aim is for these pupils to catch up by the start of Year 8.)
 These groups are withdrawn from French, instead receiving more Literacy lessons to help them become ‘secondary ready’.

-In Mathematics, Science and Computing, setting by ability is introduced at the start of Year 7 based upon prior attainment data.
+In Mathematics and Computing, setting by ability is introduced at the start of Year 7 based upon prior attainment data.
 This is reviewed at October half term.

 For their other lessons Year 7 pupils are taught in groups of approximately 20 for the practical subjects: Art, Design and Technology, Physical Education and Music.
-Pupils are also familiarised with the use of the school library and introduced to the Accelerated Reader Programme.
+Pupils are also familiarised with the use of the school library.

 Setting in Years 8 and 9